Log in to star items.

 Paper short abstract

-The film “Anthropocene: The Human Epoch” opens with the destruction of the marble mountains in Italy.
-For the quarriers and stone carvers of Pietrasanta, human and earth are entangled and embodied, mutually coexisting and disappearing.
+The film “Anthropocene: The Human Epoch” opens with the destruction of the marble mountains above Pietrasanta, Italy.
+For the quarriers and stone carvers of the region, human and earth are entangled and embodied, mutually coexisting and disappearing.
+We explore their competing narratives of place.

 Paper long abstract

-For the quarriers and stone carvers who work there, and who I have studied for the past 40 years, the story, told over several centuries, from the earliest stories of conquering the mountain and risking lives, to contemporary efforts to protect the mountains, is more complex; the quarriers and carvers celebrate and revere marble as a living material, just as they extract it.
+For the quarriers and stone carvers who work there, the story, told over several centuries, from the earliest stories of conquering the mountain and risking lives, to contemporary efforts to protect the mountains, is more complex; the quarriers and carvers celebrate and revere marble as a living material, at the same time as they extract it.
 Human and earth coexist and constitute embodied, and disappearing, knowledge.

 Carving stone, even with the aid of pneumatic tools, is a hand-based, embodied, practice.
 The human practice of carving and the marble, extracted from the mountain, coexist and constitute embodied, and disappearing, knowledge.
 The narrative entanglements of marble and artisan converge and compete; they celebrate marble as a living material; they revere the mountain, as dangerous and glorious; and they acknowledge and lament the contemporary disappearance of both the mountain and artisan knowledge.